 Between October 2017 and February 2018, 340,927 K-12 students, 33,156 teachers, 1,677 librarians, 2,423 administrators, 23,159 parents and 4,611 community members representing more than 10,619 public and private schools and 3,222 districts shared their views as part of Speak Up 2017.
 Schools from urban (29%), suburban (37%), and rural (34%) communities are represented.
 Well over half of the schools (68%) that participated in Speak Up 2017 are Title I eligible schools (an indicator of student population poverty).

-The Speak Up surveys included questions about the use of technology for learning, 21st century skills and schools of the future, as well as emerging technologies (online learning, mobile devices, and digital content), the use of technology within specific curricular areas, digital citizenship, math attitudes and STEM career exploration.
+The Speak Up online data collection included questions about the use of technology for learning, 21st century skills and schools of the future, as well as emerging technologies (online learning, mobile devices, and digital content), the use of technology within specific curricular areas, digital citizenship, math attitudes and STEM career exploration.
 In addition, educators shared the challenges they encounter integrating technology into classroom instruction, and how budget challenges have affected these decisions.
-The data is collected from a convenience sample; schools and districts self-select to participate and facilitate the survey-taking process for their students, educators, and parents.
+The data is collected from a convenience sample; schools and districts self-select to participate and facilitate the online data collection process for their students, educators, and parents.
 Any school or school district in the United States (or worldwide) is eligible to participate in Speak Up.
-In preparation for data analysis, the survey results are matched with school level demographic information, such as Title I status, school locale (urban, rural, and suburban), and ethnicity selected from the Core of Common Data compiled by the National Center for Education Statistics (http://nces.ed.gov/).
+In preparation for data analysis, the data results are matched with school level demographic information, such as Title I status, school locale (urban, rural, and suburban), and ethnicity selected from the Core of Common Data compiled by the National Center for Education Statistics (http://nces.ed.gov/).
 Speak Up data is cross-consulted with NCES statistics to ensure that data represent nation-wide school demographics.
 The data are analyzed using standard cross-tabulation analysis.